How Contract Management Software Automates Processes.

 Executing contracts via regular mail is one of the top challenges in contract management because it creates an unnecessary bottleneck in the contract lifecycle.
 Instead of printing out a contract, spending money on expensive private courier services, and waiting for clients to mail it back, savvy contract managers can leverage e-signature technology to automate contract execution.

 Since 2001, the E-Sign Act has legalized electronic signatures and has eased the adoption of e-signature technologies.
-A robust enterprise contract management system provides e-signature features that allow paperless contract execution.
+Robust contract management software provides e-signature features that allow paperless contract execution.
 For example, Contract Logix software is fully integrated with EchoSign, Docusign, and Sertifi electronic signature software.

 - Approval Workflow